-Born on 2nd June, 1987, Sonakshi Sinha, daughter of Shatrughan Sinha and Poonam Sinha, graduated in fashion designing and started her career as a costume designer, designing the costumes for films such as Mera Dil Leke Dekho in 2005.
-Talking about her first job and first salary, Sonakshi Sinha had said, "I was volunteering at Lakmé Fashion Week and I used to be ushering people.
-I used to be showing them to their seats, seeing their passes and showing them to their seats.
+Born on June 2, 1987, Sonakshi Sinha, Shatrughan Sinha and Poonam Sinha's daughter, graduated in fashion design and started her career as a costume designer, designing the costumes for films such as Mera Dil Leke Dekho in 2005.
+Talking about her first job and the first salary, Sonakshi Sinha had said, "I was volunteering at Lakmé Fashion Week and I used to be ushering people.
+I used to be seeing their passes and showing them to their seats.
 That was my first job and for 5 days of LFW, I earned 3000 rupees and I thought like 'Wow!
 Nice'."

-In pic: Poonam Sinha, Shatraghan Sinha with their kids Luv, Kush, Sonakshi
+In pic: Poonam Sinha, Shatrughan Sinha with their kids Luv, Kush and Sonakshi

 Having started her career in 2010 with Dabangg opposite Salman Khan, Sonakshi Sinha has not only evolved as an actress but also changed her image from a quintessential Hindi film heroine to that of a progressive, contemporary Indian woman with films like Akira, Noor and Ittefaq.

 In pic: Sonakshi Sinha poses with her daddy dearest

 In an industry fixated with body image, Sonakshi Sinha was always considered a misfit.
 But she has time and again proven naysayers wrong with films like Lootera, Akira and Ittefaq.
 "Once we actors gain a certain reach and popularity in the beginning of our career, we can afford the experimentation.
 I think I am really fortunate that in a very short span, I have had a chance to work on such a variety of roles.
 I am here in the film industry because of Salman Khan.
 I had no dream as a little girl to become a heroine...
 So whether it is an image change or having a set fan following, I think, starting my career with Dabangg worked for me in many ways," she said.